Updated February 2026700+ Listings

 Funeral Homes in Virginia

-Compare funeral homes in Virginia.
-Average funeral cost: $8,321.
+Compare 700+ funeral homes in Virginia.
+The average funeral cost is $8,321.
+Contact providers directly for current cremation pricing.
 Embalming is not required by law.
-Home burial is legal but subject to both health department and loc...
+Home burial is legal but subject to both health department and local zoning regulations.

 Avg.
 Cost